awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-suspend-resume-processes.md

 + `InstanceRefresh` is paused until you resume `Launch`\.

 `AddToLoadBalancer`
-+ Amazon EC2 Auto Scaling launches the instances but does not add them to the load balancer or target group\.
-When you resume the `AddToLoadBalancer` process, it resumes adding instances to the load balancer or target group when they are launched\.
++ Amazon EC2 Auto Scaling launches the instances but does not add them to the load balancer target group or Classic Load Balancer\.
+When you resume the `AddToLoadBalancer` process, it resumes adding instances to the load balancer when they are launched\.
 However, it does not add the instances that were launched while this process was suspended\.
 You must register those instances manually\.

 `AlarmNotification`
 + Amazon EC2 Auto Scaling does not execute scaling policies when a CloudWatch alarm threshold is in breach\.
 Suspending `AlarmNotification` allows you to temporarily stop scaling events triggered by the group's scaling policies without deleting the scaling policies or their associated CloudWatch alarms\.
 When you resume `AlarmNotification`, Amazon EC2 Auto Scaling considers policies with alarm thresholds that are currently in breach\.